Clever-ISA/Clever-ISA/specs/Floating-Point-Extra.md

 Flags: If `f` is not set in `h`, `N`, `Z`, and `P` are set according to the result.

 Instructions:
-- 0x100 (exp): Computes exp(x) of the operand, and stores the result in the operand.
+- 0x120 (exp): Computes exp(x) of the operand, and stores the result in the operand.
-- 0x101 (ln): Computes ln(x) (the natural logarithm) of the operand, and stores the result in the operand
+- 0x121 (ln): Computes ln(x) (the natural logarithm) of the operand, and stores the result in the operand
-- 0x102 (lg): Computes lg(x) (the base 2 logarithm) of the operand, and stores the result in the operand.
+- 0x122 (lg): Computes lg(x) (the base 2 logarithm) of the operand, and stores the result in the operand.
-- 0x103 (sin): Computes sin(x) of the operand, and stores the result in the operand.
+- 0x123 (sin): Computes sin(x) of the operand, and stores the result in the operand.
-- 0x104 (cos): Computes cos(x) of the operand, and stores the result in the operand
+- 0x124 (cos): Computes cos(x) of the operand, and stores the result in the operand
-- 0x105 (tan): Computes tan(x) of the operand, and stores the result in the operand.
+- 0x125 (tan): Computes tan(x) of the operand, and stores the result in the operand.
-- 0x106 (asin): Computes asin(x) of the operand, and stores the result in the operand.
+- 0x126 (asin): Computes asin(x) of the operand, and stores the result in the operand.
-- 0x107 (acos): Computes acos(x) of the operand, and stores the result in the operand.
+- 0x127 (acos): Computes acos(x) of the operand, and stores the result in the operand.
-- 0x108 (atan): Computes atan(x) of the operand, and stores the result in the operand.
+- 0x128 (atan): Computes atan(x) of the operand, and stores the result in the operand.
-- 0x109 (sinh): Computes sinh(x) (the hyperbolic sin) of the operand, and stores the result in the operand.
-- 0x10a (cosh): Computes cosh(x) (the hyperbolic cos) of the operand, and stores the result in the operand.
-- 0x10b (tanh): Computes tanh(x) (the hyperbolic tan) of the operand, and stores the result in the operand.
-- 0x10c (asinh): Computes asinh(x) (the inverse hyperbolic sin) of the operand, and stores the result in the operand
-- 0x10d (acosh): Computes acosh(x) (the inverse hyperbolic cos) of the operand, and stores the result in the operand.
-- 0x10e (atanh): Computes atanh(x) (the inverse hyperbolic tan) of the operand, and stores the result in the operand.
-- 0x10f (exp2): Computes 2^x of the operand, and stores the result in the operand.
+- 0x129 (exp2): Computes 2^x of the operand, and stores the result in the operand.
-- 0x113 (log10): Computes log10(x) (the base 10 logarithm) of the operand, and stores the result in the operand
+- 0x12a (log10): Computes log10(x) (the base 10 logarithm) of the operand, and stores the result in the operand
-- 0x114 (lnp1): Computes ln(x+1) of the operand, and stores the result in the operand
+- 0x12b (lnp1): Computes ln(x+1) of the operand, and stores the result in the operand
-- 0x115 (expm1): Computes exp(x-1) of the operand, and stores the result in the operand.
+- 0x12c (expm1): Computes exp(x-1) of the operand, and stores the result in the operand.
-- 0x119 (sqrt): Computes sqrt(x) of the operand, and stores the result in the operand.
+- 0x12d (sqrt): Computes sqrt(x) of the operand, and stores the result in the operand.
-- 0x11a (cbrt): Computes cbrt(x) of the operand, and stores the result in the operand.
+- 0x1de (exp2): Computes 2^x of the operand, and stores the result in the operand
-- 0x125 (hypot): Computes the hypotenuse of the two operands and stores the result in the first.
-- 0x126 (atan2): Computes the arc tangent of the first operand, divided by the second, but use the sign of both operands to determine quadrent.
-- 0x129 (hypot3): Computes the hypotenuse of the three operands and stores the result in the first.

 If any operand is a NaN, the result is a qNaN.
 This does not cause INVALID exceptions to occur.